 Here are some specific rules and best practices to keep in mind when designing UI/UX for VR in Unity:

 Keep it aligned with the 3D environment: The UI should be integrated seamlessly into the 3D environment and designed to blend with the surrounding objects.
 Use the same design language and style as the 3D environment to create a cohesive experience.

 Design for natural interactions: Use Unity's VR tools and features, such as hand-tracking and controller input, to create natural and intuitive interactions.
 Design the UI to be responsive to the user's physical movements and gestures.
 Figure 3.5 shows UI of VR made in Unity.

-.